eddyerburgh/notes/docs/operating-systems/linux/processes.md

 ### Kernel threads

-Kernel threads are processes that exist only in kernel-space.
-"The significant difference between kernel threads and normal processes is that kernel threads do not have an address space" {% cite lkd -l 36 %}.
+Kernel threads are processes that exist only in kernel space.
+"The significant difference between kernel threads and normal processes is that kernel threads do not have an address space".
 Kernel threads are scheduled and preemptable like normal processes {% cite lkd -l 36 %}.

 Kernel threads can only be created by other kernel threads.
 They are used for system tasks like the flush task.
 All new kernel threads are forked from the `kthreadd` kernel process.
 You can create a kernel thread with the `kthread_create()` function.
 The thread will be created in an unrunnable state.
 You can create and start a kernel thread with `kthread_run()`.
 Once started a kernel thread continues to exist until either it calls `do_exit()` or another thread calls `kthread_stop()` {% cite lkd -l 36 %}.